 - undertake Continuing Professional Development.

-The Practising Certificate, which is issued by the SWRB, confirms that you are legally able to practise social work in New Zealand that year.
+The Practising Certificate is issued by the SWRB and confirms that you are legally able to practise social work in Aotearoa New Zealand for the year it covers.

 - working directly with clients, including whānau, hapū and community

 - being involved with casework decisions at any level

 - applying your social work values, skills, ethics, and knowledge in your role

 - developing policy that impacts upon social work practice.

 Employers and members of the public can check that you have a valid Practising Certificate as it appears on the SWRB’s MySWRB.
 If you have a current Practising Certificate for this year, you will only see the button to renew your Practising Certificate a few weeks before your current certificate expires.

 When you apply for or renew your Practising Certificate, the Social Work Registration Act 2003 requires you to make an online declaration that you are competent and fit to practise.

 You do not need to renew your registration.
 It is only your Practising Certificate that needs to be renewed each year that you are practising.

 We ask registered social workers to inform us of any changes to their residential, mailing or workplace addresses as soon as possible.
 It is a legal requirement that the SWRB is informed within one month of the change occurring.